stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 ```

 The first line imports a module from another *package* (we will learn
-about packages below): The *base* package, which will be installed
+about packages below): `Data.List` from the *base* package, which
-as part of your Idris installation.
+will be installed as part of your Idris installation.

 The second line imports module `Text.CSV` from within our own source
 directory.
 It is always possible to import modules, which are part